wp-plugins/thin-out-revisions/readme.txt

 == Upgrade Notice ==

-= 1.3 =
+= 1.3.1 =
-WordPress 3.6 compliant.
+Following latest changes in WP 3.6.
 WP 3.6 users have to upgrade to this version.
 Also WP 3.5 users can use this version.